 We have undertaken a thorough review of the effectiveness of our internal controls and procedures, including financial reporting, as part of our continuing efforts to strengthen the control process and prepare for compliance with the requirements of Section 404 of the Sarbanes-Oxley Act.
-For the closing process for our quarterly reports related to the three months ended March 31, 2004, June 30, 2004 and September 30, 2004, we began to institute improved procedures and measures, and in the future plan to continue to work on strengthening these and other procedures and measures, to increase the effectiveness of our internal controls.
+For the closing process for the three months ended March 31, 2004, we began to institute improved procedures and measures, and in the future plan to continue to work on strengthening these and other procedures and measures, to increase the effectiveness of our internal controls.
 We have:

-• improved our process for a more timely analysis of anticipated losses under percentage-of-completion contracts.

-- implemented procedures for improved quarterly inventory analyses and pricing reconciliations for one of our divisions, including the performance of additional physical inventory counts for that division during 2004, and - hired additional experienced professional staff in our finance departments at divisions and corporate office.
+- · improved our process for a more timely analysis of anticipated losses under percentage-of-completion contracts; - implemented procedures for improved quarterly inventory analyses and pricing reconciliations for one of our service groups, including the performance of additional physical inventory counts for that service line during 2004; and - hired additional professional staff in our finance departments at service lines and corporate office.